dark-ambient/blog/content/notes/About feedback.md

 There is also a term 'negative feedback', which is not only destructive but also doesn't solve anything except bolstering a manager's ego.
 An example of such a feedback could be: "You did a bad thing!" or "You are wrong!", "I'm always right not you".
 Keep in mind, that adults are often more rigid to changing the behavioral patterns.

-#### Things to avoid
+#### A thing to avoid - misalignment in evaluation
 1:1 meetings have several goals, one of them is to reduce the risk of your direct report being demotivated.
-One source of demotivation comes from being **not in sync** in how you evaluate a direct report professional performance and how your direct report evaluate themselves.
-With time of cooperation you keep the difference as minimum as possible.
-What helps is asking for self-evaluation and listen to find the differences, clarify the facts following the principles of constructive feedback described above.
+One source of demotivation comes from being **not in sync** in how you evaluate a direct report professional performance and how your direct report evaluates themselves.

+With time of cooperation you would better keeping the difference as minimum as possible.
+What helps is asking for self-evaluation and listening carefully (as always) to look for even slight differences, clarifying interpretations with facts following the principles of constructive feedback described above.
+You can also read about [[About constructive confrontation|constructive confrontation]].

 #### How to deliver feedback